bart4223/SampleNGApplication/README.md

 # SampleNGApplication

-This project is a template for implementation an NGApplication
+This project is a template for implementation an NGApplication.